-Decanter magazine relaunches for January 2011
+Decanter magazine has unveiled a new look for the January 2011 issue.

 Decanter magazine has unveiled a stunning new look for the January 2011 issue – on newsstands now.